ircv3/ircv3-specifications/core/capability-negotiation.md

 The NAK subcommand designates that the requested capability change was rejected.
 The server MUST NOT make any change to any capabilities if it replies with a NAK subcommand.

-The argument of the NAK subcommand MUST consist of at least the first 100 characters of the capability list in the REQ subcommand which triggered the NAK.
+The last parameter is a space-separated list of capabilities.
+This parameter MUST consist of at least the first 100 characters of the capability list in the REQ subcommand which triggered the NAK.

 Example: